-Now you must decide how often to manually back up your personal data.
+Now you must decide how often to manually back up your data.
 Whether it is daily or weekly, it’s a decision best left to you.
-I would at the very least create a system image weekly.
+I would, at the very least, create a system image weekly.

 If you would like to automate this process, then consider using Windows Backup and Restore program.